 In March 2016, the FASB issued a new accounting standard intended to simplify aspects of share-based payment accounting.
 The standard changes how companies account for certain aspects of share-based payment awards to employees, including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as the classification of related matters in the statement of cash flows.
 The update is effective on January 1, 2017, with early adoption permitted.
-The Company is currently evaluating this new standard and the impact it will have on the consolidated financial statements.
+The Company early adopted this standard in the quarter ended September 30, 2016.
+As a result of the adoption, a tax benefit of \$13.4 was recorded for the nine months ended September 30, 2016, \$3.6 of which related to the three months ended September 30, 2016.
+In addition, excess income tax benefits from share-based payment awards are classified as an operating activity under this standard.
+Excess tax benefits related to the settlement of share-based payments of \$10.5 have been reclassified from financing activities to operating activities for the six months ended June 30, 2016.
+Weighted average diluted shares for the three months ended March 31, 2016 and June 30, 2016 increased by 0.2 and 0.3, respectively, due to the adoption of this standard.